raevt/uvm-salaries/section 1.md

 However, I believe the below visualizations provide a relatively complete view of the current distinction between lecturers and professors in terms of pay.

+Potential future ideas:
+- Getting a list of medical staff to remove them from this analysis (and/or just finding a way to categorize people by department/college)
+- Remove part-time employees

 ## Visualizations

 Frequency histogram of all pay data: